vanallenlab/moalmanac-db/docs/content-changelog.md

 Added entries:
 - (FDA) _BCR_::_ABL1_ and sensitivity to bosutinib for pediatric patients with CML.
+- (FDA) _BRAF_ p.V600E and sensitivity to encorafenib in combination with binimetinib for adult patients with NSCLC.
 - (FDA) _IDH1_ p.R132C, p.R132H, and somatic variants and sensitivity to ivosidenib for patients with myelodysplastic syndromes (MDS).

 Revised entries: